hiiamboris/red-dataset-mirror/discussions/matrix.org/#red_red_gui-branch.md

  * Font! objects can be created/freed any time, not just when an OS window is displayed.
 Those events are not always directly related.

 [17:38:53](#t3TFwBk6K4MID88ohIHRmwp-OMLxjGMmV5UyYi7XoAw) <TimeSlip (James_Nak)>:
-henrikmk (Henrik Mikael Kristensen): And if there's anyone who knows about manipulating a mass number faces it's you my friend. Ì†ΩÌ∏Ä
+henrikmk (Henrik Mikael Kristensen): And if there's anyone who knows about manipulating a mass number faces it's you my friend. üòÄ

 ## 19-Mar-2023